riccstick/protParamWrap/README.md

 # protParamWrap
-wrapper to submit multiple sequences to analyze with protParam tool
+A wrapper to submit multiple sequences to calculate protein parameter.
 # Requirements
 - [Julia](https://julialang.org/)
   - module [protParam](https://github.com/zmactep/ProtParam.jl) *(the package has to be included into julia)*